matthayes/anki_cloze_anything/README.md

 #### data-cloze-keep-regex

-This contains a regular expression that determines what parts of the text should not be replace with blanks, as if they were surrounded with backticks.
+This contains a regular expression that determines what parts of the text should not be replaced with blanks, as if they were surrounded with backticks.
 By default it contains basic Latin-script punctuation marks, which most users would want to show in the cloze.
 A more comprehensive set of punctuation marks from different scripts can be set by using:

 ```
 data-cloze-keep-regex="[!()+,./:;?{}¡«»¿׃‒–—‘’‚“”„‥…‧‹›♪⟨⟩ ⸮、。〈〉《》「」『』【】〝〟〽﹁﹂！（），：；？［］｛｝～\[\]]"